 Segment accounting is carried out for the general account assets of individual life insurance and individual annuities with the following segment classifications: non-participating product segment, participating individual insurance product segment, participating individual annuity segment and total company segment.
-Future asset allocations for the general account assets for the calculation of the time value of options and guarantees were determined based on the actual asset allocation in each segment as at March 31, 2010, which is assumed to continue thereafter.
-Furthermore, for the participating individual insurance product segment, it is assumed that assets are all invested in Japanese bonds, as these segments do not contain equities and foreign assets.
+Future asset allocations for the general account assets for the calculation of the time value of options and guarantees were determined based on the actual asset allocation in each segment as at March 31, 2011, which is assumed to continue thereafter.
+Furthermore, for the participating individual insurance product segment and participating individual annuity segment, it is assumed that assets are all invested in Japanese bonds, as these segments do not contain equities and foreign assets.